 Review Summary: With tis album, Carmen continues to explore their unique territory, but it’s more rock and less Flamenco.

 Carmen was a project of the Los Angeles based sibling couple Angela and David Allen, whose parents ran a Spanish restaurant on Sunset Boulevard, in which the flamenco guitar playing of David was the main focus.
-In 1970, both formed Carmen, which quickly become a popular local live act, but that couldn’t land at any record label.
+In 1970, both formed Carmen, which quickly became a popular local live act, but that couldn’t land at any record label.
 In the early of 1973, therefore, a large part of the band moved to the UK, where they stabilized as a quintet.
-There, the line up of Carmen was added by two British musicians.
-It, included the future bassist of Jethro Tull John Glascock and Paul Fenton, an English drummer best known for his work with T. Rex.
+There, the lineup of Carmen was added by two British musicians.
+It included the future bassist of Jethro Tull John Glascock and Paul Fenton, an English drummer best known for his work with T. Rex.
 They managed to be produced by the famous Tony Visconti.
-Under his aegis, the first two Carmen albums emerged, “Fandangos In Space” from 1973 and “Dancing On A Cold Wind” from 1975 that can be attributed to the small genre “Flamenco-Prog” that almost only can be founded in Spain.
+Under his aegis, the first two Carmen albums emerged, “Fandangos In Space” from 1973 and “Dancing On A Cold Wind” from 1975 that can be attributed to the small genre “Flamenco-Prog” that can almost only be found in Spain.

-Conclusion: “Dancing On A Cold Wind” remains, for me, an excellent album too.
-Personally, I’m not sure about which album does I like the most.
+Conclusion: “Dancing In A Cold Wind” remains, for me, an excellent album too.
+Personally, I’m not sure about which album I like the most.
 “Fandangos In Space” is probably a more immediate album and more catchy than this one is.
-But perhaps we can say that “Dancing On A Cold Wind” is more “serious” and more prog than the previous one is.
-Overall, “Dancing On A Cold Wind” is more complex then the first one is, but as a whole, is perhaps less enjoyable.
-It has also less influences of Flamenco and more influences of the traditional prog rock music.
-Having said this, I’m perfectly convinced that “Dancing On A Cold Wind” have enough positive energy to satisfy even more the most critical and demanding prog fans, than their debut.
-But, can you prefer more the first one or the second one, “Dancing On A Cold Wind” is the perfect companion to “Fandangos In Space”.
-I highly recommend the double CD with both albums.
+But perhaps we can say that “Dancing In A Cold Wind” is more “serious” and more prog than the previous one is.
+Overall, “Dancing In A Cold Wind” is more complex than the first one is, but as a whole, is perhaps less enjoyable.
+It also has less influences of Flamenco and more influences of traditional progressive rock music.
+Having said this, I’m perfectly convinced that “Dancing In A Cold Wind” has more positive energy to satisfy even the most critical and demanding prog fans, than their debut.
+But, can you prefer the first one or the second one, “Dancing On A Cold Wind” is the perfect companion to “Fandangos In Space”.
+I highly recommend the double CD with both albums, really.

 Music was my first love.